GATB/gatb-minia-pipeline/README.md

 GATB-Pipeline
 -------------

 GATB-Pipeline is a de novo assembly pipeline for llumina data.
-It is based on:
+It can assemble genomes and metagenomes.
+The pipeline consists of:
 - Bloocoo (error correction)
 - Minia (contigs assembly)
 - BESST (scaffolding)